Nisza25/predictive-analysis/README.md

 ### Aim:
 The aim of this project is to solely focus on the applications of 2 ML models

+### Pre-requisites to access all the files of this repository
+1. Operating System Windows/ios
+2. Jupyter Notebook
+3. MS Excel

 ### What ML models are applied in this project?
 1. Naive Bayes Classifier
 2. Support Vector Classifier